 - Click OK.

-How to Make the Color of the Page Different in Google Docs (Guide with Pictures)
+How to Change the Color of the Page in Google Docs (Guide with Pictures)

 Step 1: Sign into your Google Drive and open the Docs file for which you want to change the page color.